bushidodv/singbox-launcher/README.md

 **📖 For detailed parser configuration documentation, see [ParserConfig.md](ParserConfig.md)**

+**Note:** You can configure all of this visually via the Config Wizard (recommended for beginners).
+Manual JSON editing is for advanced users.

 ## 🔄 Subscription Parser - Detailed Logic

 The subscription parser is a built-in feature that automatically updates the proxy server list in `config.json` from subscriptions (subscription URLs).